 HANDGUN WOUNDING FACTORS AND EFFECTIVENESS

-CLICK HERE TO ORDER THIS BOOK VIA AMAZON.COM
+CLICK HERE TO DOWNLOAD THIS BOOK AS A PDF FILE.

 This publication contains: